Concord Pruning Services

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Concord

-All pruning operations in Concord must comply with ANSI Z133.1 Safety Standards, requiring personal protective equipment (PPE) such as hard hats, eye and face protection, chainsaw chaps, and fall protection for work >6 feet above ground.
-Rigging safety and daily equipment inspections are mandatory, with annual review of climbing gear.
-Electrical safety is paramount: a minimum approach distance of 10 feet from power lines is enforced, and only qualified line clearance arborists may work near utilities.
-Insurance requirements include 1M minimum general liability (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for consulting.
-Utility coordination is required before any work near overhead or underground lines.
+All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and fall protection for work >6 feet above ground).
+Equipment must be inspected daily, and aerial lift operators must meet OSHA requirements.
+Electrical safety is paramount: a 10 feet minimum approach distance is required for power lines up to 50kV, and only qualified line clearance arborists may work near utilities.
+Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for assessment work.
+Coordination with utility companies and municipal authorities is required before starting work.

 Concord Department of Public Works